gruevyhat/ik/swik.md

 ### Tharn

-Tharn Racial Transformation: Can transform as a full action or immediately for 1 benny.
+Tharn Racial Transformation: Can transform as a full round action or immediately for 1 benny.

+TBD

 ## Archetypes